[REP Index] [REP Source]

 When a robot travels a long distance it is expected that it will need to transition between maps.
 In an outdoor context map coordinate frame is a euclidian approximation of a vicinity however the euclidian approximation breaks down at longer distances due to the curvature of the earth.
 In an indoor context this can be transitioning between two buildings where each has a prior map in which you are navigating or the robot is on a new floor of a building.

 It is the responsibility of the localization frame authority to reparent the odom frame appropriately when moving between maps.
-The common implementation of computing the map to odom frame as the results of subtracting the odom to base_link from the localization fix map to base_link will take care of this implicitly when the choice of which map frame changes.
+The common implementation of computing the map to odom frame as the results of subtracting the odom to base_link from the localization fix map to base_link will take care of this implicitly when the choice of the map frame changes.

 odom Frame Consistency